Conditions

 Read on as we uncover the common symptoms, causes, types, and treatments of depression.

-What you should know about Depression
+What you should know about depression

 • Depression is a serious mental disorder affecting 21 million U.S. adults